Heirloom Linens: A Harmonious Blend of Tradition and Business Development

 Store them carefully in a cool, dark place, away from damaging light. acid-free paper or natural cotton sheets can safeguard against decay.

-What are best methods for handling delicate textiles?
+What are optimal methods for handling delicate textiles?

 Avoid harsh detergents and excessive agitation.
 Gentle hand-washing followed by air drying on flat racks is recommended for maintaining integrity.